 The AMR (supplied by the US) measures radiation from the Earth's surface.
 Each frequency is combined to determine atmospheric water vapour and liquid water content.
 Once the water content is known, the correction to be applied for radar signal path delays is determined.
 Following lessons learned from Jason-2, some minor designs changes have been made and improvements made to the instrument thermal control and stability.

 Doppler Orbitography and Radio-positioning Integrated by Satellite (DORIS)

 DORIS (supplied by Europe) uses a ground network of 60 orbitography beacons around the globe, which send signals, in two frequencies, to a receiver on the satellite.

-Following lessons learned from Jason-2 improvements in modelling solar panels position have be made.
-Current model improvements will be integrated — albedo and infrared pressure, ITRF 2008, pole prediction, Hill along-track empirical acceleration and on-board USO frequency prediction — allowing for a more accurate Diode navigation tool.
+Following lessons learned from Jason-2 improvements have be made to albedo and infrared pressure, ITRF 2008, pole prediction, Hill along-track empirical acceleration and on-board USO frequency prediction.

 The GPSP (Global Positioning System Payload) (supplied by the US) uses the Global Positioning System (GPS) to determine the satellite's position by triangulation.

 At least three GPS satellites are needed to establish the satellite's exact position at a given instant.
 Positional data are then integrated into an orbit determination model to continuously track the satellite's trajectory.